Microsoft Access Database

 Many people use an address book to keep track of close friends and relatives.

-Backup.
-If you have ever tried to decipher a phone number through a stained sheet of paper, you know that sometimes it helps to have things in electronic form.
+If you have ever tried to decipher a phone number through a stained sheet of paper, you know that sometimes it helps to have information stored.
 Once you place all your contact information into a database, you will be able to preserve it in case of disaster, and print as many copies as you need (each with some or all of the information showing).
 You can even share your list with a friend who needs the same numbers.

 - Space: Although most people can fit all the contacts they need into a small address book, a database ensures you will never fill up a particular section.
 In addition, you can cross out and rewrite the address for your itinerant Uncle Sid only so many times before you run out of room.